Gleyber Torres Player Props: Yankees vs. Rangers

 Rangers Pitching Rankings

-- The pitching staff for the Rangers has a collective 9.3 K/9, the ninth-best in the league.
+- The 9.2 strikeouts per nine innings compiled by the Rangers pitching staff ranks 11th in the league.

-- The Rangers have a 3.67 team ERA that ranks eighth among all league pitching staffs.
+- The Rangers have a 3.68 team ERA that ranks ninth among all league pitching staffs.

-- Rangers pitchers combine to allow the second-fewest home runs in baseball (18 total, 0.8 per game).
+- Rangers pitchers combine to surrender 21 home runs (0.8 per game), the fourth-fewest in the league.

-- Heaney makes the start for the Rangers, his fifth of the season.
-He is 2-1 with a 4.34 ERA and 20 strikeouts in 18 2/3 innings pitched.
+- deGrom makes the start for the Rangers, his sixth of the season.
+He is 2-0 with a 3.04 ERA and 43 strikeouts in 26 2/3 innings pitched.

-- The left-hander last pitched on Saturday against the Oakland Athletics, when he tossed six innings, allowing two earned runs while giving up five hits.
+- His last time out was on Sunday against the Oakland Athletics, when the right-hander went six innings, surrendering one earned run while giving up three hits.

-- The 31-year-old has an ERA of 4.34, with 9.6 strikeouts per nine innings, in four games this season.
-Opponents are batting .232 against him.

 © 2023 Data Skrive.
 All rights reserved.